 - Insert the tip of the long tube into the G-tube and open the clamp.
-If your child has a button, open the flap and insert the tip of the extension set into the button.
+If a button is being used, open the flap and insert the tip of the extension set into the button.

 - Open the roller clamp and turn the feeding pump on.
-Make sure the pump is set to the rate ordered by your provider.
+Make sure the pump is set to the rate ordered by your nurse.

 When the feeding is done, your nurse may recommend that you add water to the bag and let the water flow through the feeding set to rinse it out.

-If your child has a G-tube, clamp the G-tube and close the roller clamp before disconnecting the feeding set from the G-tube.
-If your child has a button, close the clamp on the feeding set, disconnect the extension set from the button, and closet the flap on the button.
+For a G-tube, clamp the tube and close the roller clamp before disconnecting the feeding set from the G-tube.
+For a button, close the clamp on the feeding set, disconnect the extension set from the button, and close the flap on the button.

 The feeding bag should be changed every 24 hours.
 Food (formula) should not be left in the bag for more than 4 hours.
 So, only put 4 hours (or less) worth of food in the feeding bag at a time.

-All of the equipment can be cleaned with hot, soapy water and hung to dry.
+All of the equipment can be cleaned with warm, soapy water and hung to dry.